 If you’re in an area with bad cell phone reception or you don’t have a pen and paper to write a note, then see if there is a nearby store around where you could make a call and get the supplies you need.
 You could also go into stores and ask around about the car or object that you hit to see whom it belongs to.

-Contacting California Hit and Run Defense Attorney CBS Law
+Contacting California Hit and Run Defense Attorney Chris Bou Saeed

-California hit and run defense attorney Chris J. Bou Saeed at CBS Law has extensive experience with hit and run cases.
-One client was facing three years behind bars, and Chris J. Bou Saeed was able to get his case dismissed.
+California hit and run defense attorney Chris J. Bou Saeed at CBS Law Inc. has extensive experience with hit and run cases.
+One client was facing three years behind bars and Chris J. Bou Saeed was able to get his case dismissed.